gomezarroyo/CHSL2019/alignment_bwa.md

 head -n 20 $$$SAMPLE_NAME_MRKDUP_metrics.txt
 ```
 ## "Position" sort the sample BAM file.
 This will be needed for indexing of our sample BAM files.
-You will sort by position the previously sorted by name BAM files
+You will 'sort by position' the previously 'sorted by name' BAM files

 ```
 java -Xmx60g -jar /home/ubuntu/bin/picard.jar SortSam I=$$$SAMPLE_NAME_namesorted_picard_MRKDUP.bam O=$$$SAMPLE_NAME_pos_sorted_picard_MRKDUP.bam SO=coordinate